elte-nlp/elte-nlp-course/nlp_15-llm_zoo.md

 Results:

 - GPT-1 achieves state of the art on 9 out of the 12 tasks it was tested on;
-- it exhibited some zero-short capabilities.
+- it exhibited some zero-shot capabilities.

 ## GPT-2